Pkabs/cloud-resume-front-end/README.md

 # Cloud Resume Front End

-THE front end part of the cloud resume challenge consist of the following AWS services, cloud front, route 53, certificate manager and S3 bucket.
+The front end part of the cloud resume challenge consist of the following AWS services, cloud front, route 53, certificate manager and S3 bucket.

 Route 53 which is a DNS service, routes requests to cloud front which then serves the website content from S3 bucket.